-Hair falls out mainly due to dihydrotestosterone (DHT).
-This depends on the sensitivity of your hair, which is usually hereditary.
-DHT can shorten the anagen growth phase, cause hairs to enter the telogen phase earlier and damage the hair roots.
-Damaged hair roots can cause hairs to baldness on some spots.
+The amount of hair loss also depends on the sensitivity of your hair, which is determined hereditary.
+DHT can shorten the anagen growth phase and cause hair to enter the telogen phase earlier, it also can damage the hair roots.
+Damaged hair roots can cause hair fall and baldness in different spots around the scalp.

 Female pattern baldness causes may be related to aging, changes in the levels of hormones called androgens, family history of baldness, heavy blood loss or menstrual periods, and certain medication such as estrogenic oral contraceptive.

 How to prevent male pattern baldness?

 Male pattern baldness prevention is not possible because it is genetically determined.
 However, you can try to reduce baldness in men and women naturally by using an androgenetic alopecia treatment because it is treatable.
 Also, lowering your stress levels and taking care of your overall health on the scalp can reduce the consequences of this type of hair loss.